You know what’s crazy?

 - After your dough is chillier than a December penguin, preheat oven to 350 degrees F. Lightly grease a cookie sheet and set aside.

-- Remove your dough from the fridge and use an ice cream scoop to create 2.5-inch mounds of gorgeous dough.
+- Remove your dough from the fridge, allow it to warm slightly, and use an ice cream scoop to create 2.5-inch mounds of gorgeous dough.
 You will want to mound these higher rather than wide in order to create that tall, droolworthy puffiness you desire.
 Place dough mounds 2 inches apart on prepared cookie sheet.

 - Bake cookies in oven for 8-10 minutes, until edges and top of cookies are set but the centers appear slightly underbaked.
 Remove sheet from oven–allow cookies to cool for an additional 10 minutes on stovetop to create that awesome soft chewiness you’re looking for.